Kelojonjon/ClipQueue/README.md

 ---

-### **Get Started**
-ClipQueue is open-source and lightweight, built for productivity without distractions.
 Fork, contribute, or modify as needed.

----

-🔗 **Download and use ClipQueue today.** 🚀